codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-template.md

 ### How does the Promotion Template work?

-The criteria you define in the Promotion Template CRD determines how changes are promoted in applications across Environments:
+The criteria you define in the Promotion Template CRD determines the changes which are promoted in applications across Environments:

 ADD HERE A FLOW DIAGRAM?